-Thoma Bravo Buys Sophos Group for $3.8bn
+Thoma Bravo to Buy Sophos Group for $3.8bn

-A British manufacturer of cybersecurity products has been bought by American private equity firm Thoma Bravo for $3.8bn.
+A British manufacturer of cybersecurity products is to be bought by American private equity firm Thoma Bravo for $3.8bn.

 Thoma Bravo, which raised billions for its latest private equity fund this year, bought Imperva and another cybersecurity firm, Veracode, in late 2018.
 In a buyout deal announced earlier today, Thoma Bravo said that it will be adding Sophos Group to its fast-growing cybersecurity portfolio.